Crowns can be made out of porcelain (or some other ceramic material), gold (or metal alloys), or a combination of both.

 Besides visiting your dentist and brushing twice a day, cleaning between your teeth is vital with crowns.
 Floss or interdental cleaners (specially shaped brushes and sticks) are important tools to remove plaque from the crown area where the gum meets the tooth.
 Plaque in that area can cause dental decay and gum disease.

-A bridge is made up of two crowns for the teeth on either side of the gap – these two anchoring teeth are called abutment teeth – with a false tooth/teeth in between.
+Dental bridges literally bridge the gap created by one or more missing teeth.
+A bridge is made up of two crowns for the teeth on either side of the gap – these two anchoring teeth are called abutment teeth – with a false tooth/teeth in

 The Benefits of Dental Bridges are that they:

 During the first visit, the abutment teeth are prepared.
 Preparation involves re-contouring these teeth by removing a portion of enamel to allow room for a crown to be placed over them.
 Using 3Shape TRIOS technology, we will create 3D digital scans of the teeth that require the bridge.
 The 3D digital scans are then sent to the TRIOS lab via email where the bridge will be created.
 The new restoration will be fabricated and fitted in 48 hours.
 We will usually make a temporary bridge for you to wear to protect the exposed teeth and gums while your bridge is being made.

 During the second visit, your temporary bridge will be removed and the new permanent bridge will be checked and adjusted, as necessary, to achieve a proper fit.

 Dr Max has over 20 years of experience in dentistry and has undertaken advanced training in Implant Surgery, Intravenous Sedation, Cosmetic Dentistry, Invisalign and Oral Surgery.
 He can answer any questions you may have regarding our services, or any other oral health issues you may have.